 As China's ever-swelling middle-class avails of spending opportunities, digital methods have seen massive growth, bringing with them powerful platforms with a reach far beyond their Western counterparts.

 In recent years, these commercial payments ecosystems have been brought to heel as Beijing assembles a centrally-permissioned payments processing, banking and fintech system positioned to support the new Digital Yuan, which will soon be in use by the vast majority of citizens.

 How mobile payments rose from last to first in five years.

 Where a transformed Chinese lending sector is headed.

-How credit cards are growing more sophisticated.
+How China's credit cards market is growing more sophisticated.

 What proposed regulation means for credit cards in China.

 TABLE OF CONTENTS